-The Three Sisters are a group of three islands—Sweetsister, Longsister, and Littlesister—found in the Bite, located south of White Harbor.
+The Three Sisters are a group of three islands—Sweetsister, Longsister, and Littlesister—found in the Bite, located south of White Harbor and north of the Mountains of the Moon.
 The islands owe loose allegiance to House Arryn of the Vale.

 Ships go between the Three Sisters and White Harbor all the time.
 The Sisters sell crab, fish and goat cheese to White Harbor and in return they sell them wood, wool and hides.
 Sister's stew is a white seafood stew that is served all over the Three Sisters, in every inn and tavern.